 We’ve found a close match.

 So this is the event you’d place this qualifying bet on.
-But to do that you just need to calculate how much you should Lay on the Betfair exchange against your £25 back stake.
-We’ll work this out using another OddsMonkey tool.
+To do that you just need to calculate how much to Lay on the Betfair exchange against your £25 back stake, to complete the Matched Bet.
+We’ll work this out using another OddsMonkey tool…

 ► Calculating Your Lay Stake to Spread the Risk Equally